siteleaf/learn.siteleaf.com/_theme-development/structure.markdown

 The `_includes/` directory contains fragments of code that aren't necessarily entire templates.
 For example, you could contain the code for a blog post in one file and use it in multiple places.

 ## `_posts/`

+The `_posts/` directory is where you put posts.
+Posts filenames include the timestamp and date (for example, a post titled "New York" that was created on January 6th, 2016 will turn into `2016-01-06-new-york.markdown`).

+## `_sass/`

+Jekyll will automatically compile Sass/SCSS.
+You can add a partial to this directory (prefaced with a `_`), and then reference it in another file.

+## `_site/`

+This is the directory where your site gets generated into.
+It's a good idea to keep this out of version control!

+## `_config.yml`

+This is your Jekyll configuration file.
+The [Jekyll documentation](http://jekyllrb.com/docs/configuration/) goes into great detail about configuration.